gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 > Thank you for sending that through.
 I have reviewed the Medical Certification and noticed that Dr S has crossed out the vocational rehabilitation box, which would indicate you are not fit to engage in vocational rehabilitation with Incite Solutions.
 >
 > In order you to participate in vocational rehabilitation services with us and for us to provide support, Dr S would need to tick you have some capacity in
-> ‘Part B – Rehabilitation – Question 7’ i.e. at least 1-2 hours per week to come on to Programme with us.
+> ‘Part B – Rehabilitation – Question 7' i.e. at least 1-2 hours per week to come on to Programme with us.
 Apologies if that was not clear, it mentions activities such as online learning and work-trials, which are not relevant for you as you are currently working full-time.
 However, the Rehab plan we came up with for the medical, psychosocial and vocational goals are what we would be supporting with from a vocational rehabilitation perspective and from an employment perspective, we would be supporting with employment monitoring (i.e. your vocational goal to lessen occasions of lateness to work).
 >
 > Would you be able to book another appointment with Dr S or alternatively call the practice and ask her to make an amendment and initial this with her signature on the previously completed Med Cert – indicating you have some capacity for vocational rehabilitation in Part B – Rehabilitation – Question 7?
 >
 > Could you please let me know when this may be possible, as I need to update DVA and request an extension until we are able to obtain the updated Medical Certificate.
 >
-> Let me know if you any of that doesn’t make sense.
+> Let me know if you any of that doesn't make sense.
 >
 > Warm regards,
 > Giorgia